F.A.Q.’s

-In Spring of 2021, the Corona City Council approved a visioning and engagement plan for Corona’s Downtown referred to as the “Downtown Revitalization Plan (DRP).”
-The DRP will serve as a community informed document that supports the Citywide Strategic Plan and provides an overall framework for the revitalization of the Downtown.
-The DRP will identify a comprehensive vision, supportive and catalytic public and private projects/opportunities, economic development and financing tools/mechanisms, and design guidelines that can play a role in transforming Corona’s Downtown into a “Thriving, Vibrant Destination” for residents, businesses, visitors, and investors.
+In summer 2022, the Corona City Council approved a visioning and engagement plan for Corona’s Downtown referred to as the “Downtown Revitalization Plan (DRP).”
+The DRP serves as a community informed document that supports the Citywide Strategic Plan and provides an overall framework for the revitalization of the Downtown.
+The DRP identifies a comprehensive vision, supportive and catalytic public and private projects/opportunities, economic development and financing tools/mechanisms, and design guidelines that can play a role in transforming Corona’s Downtown into a “Thriving, Vibrant Destination” for residents, businesses, visitors, and investors.
+View the completed document here.

 What is the Project Area for the Downtown Revitalization Plan?

-While the specific project boundaries are still being defined, the project area generally includes the arterials of Main and 6th Street and surrounded by Grand Blvd (see Project Map here).
+While the specific project boundaries are still being defined, the project area generally includes the arterials of Main and Sixth Street and surrounded by Grand Blvd (pg 12).
+You can learn more about the ongoing project in viewing this presentation to council.

 How do you Plan to Address Existing Safety Concerns in Corona’s Downtown?